yanastasia/ActingEurope_dev/TRANSLATION_AND_SORTING_FIXES.md

 - The existing data structure supports the new functionality
 - All changes are backward compatible
 - New tables (AboutPage, ContactPage) are created automatically by Prisma
+- Recent UI changes only affect frontend components and translation files